Triumph Motor Company

 The Triumph Motor Company was a British car and motor manufacturing company in the 19th and 20th centuries.
 The marque had its origins in 1885 when Siegfried Bettmann of Nuremberg formed S. Bettmann & Co. and started importing bicycles from Europe and selling them under his own trade name in London.
-The trade name became "Triumph" the following year, and in 1887 Bettmann was joined by a partner, Moritz Schulte, also from Germany.
+The trade name became "Triumph" the following year, and in 1887, Bettmann was joined by a partner, Moritz Schulte, also from Germany.
 In 1889, the businessmen started producing their own bicycles in Coventry, England.

 Triumph manufactured its first car in 1923.
 The company was acquired by Leyland Motors in 1960, ultimately becoming part of the giant conglomerate British Leyland (BL) in 1968, where the Triumph brand was absorbed into BL's Specialist Division alongside former Leyland stablemates Rover and Jaguar.
-Triumph-badged vehicles were produced by BL until 1984 when the Triumph marque was retired, where it remained dormant under the auspices of BL's successor company Rover Group.
-The rights to the Triumph marque are currently owned by BMW, who purchased the Rover Group in 1994.
+Triumph-badged vehicles were produced by BL until 1984, when the Triumph marque was retired, and it remained dormant under the auspices of BL's successor, Rover Group.
+The rights to the Triumph marque are currently owned by BMW, which purchased the Rover Group in 1994.

 History

-Triumph Cycle Company (1897-1930)
+Triumph Cycle Company (1897–1930)

 S. Bettman & Co. was renamed the Triumph Cycle Co.
 Ltd. in 1897.
 In 1902 they began producing Triumph motorcycles at their works in Coventry on Much Park Street.
 At first, they used engines purchased from another company, but the business prospered and they soon started making their own engines.
 In 1907 they purchased the premises of a spinning mill on Priory Street to develop a new factory.
 Major orders for the 550 cc Model H were placed by the British Army during the First World War; by 1918 Triumph had become Britain's largest manufacturer of motorcycles.

-In 1921 Bettmann was persuaded by his general manager Claude Holbrook (1886–1979), who had joined the company in 1919, to acquire the assets and Clay Lane premises of the Dawson Car Company and start producing a car and 1.4-litre engine type named the Triumph 10/20 designed for them by Lea-Francis, to whom they paid a royalty for every car sold.
+In 1921, Bettmann was persuaded by his general manager Claude Holbrook (1886–1979), who had joined the company in 1919, to acquire the assets and Clay Lane premises of the Dawson Car Company and start producing a car and 1.4-litre engine type named the Triumph 10/20 designed for them by Lea-Francis, to whom they paid a royalty for every car sold.
 Production of this car and its immediate successors was moderate, but this changed with the introduction in 1927 of the Triumph Super 7, which sold in large numbers until 1934.